 Then the next day he blocked me from all social media and completely disconnected from me.

 Now I was the one shocked.
-But just at first.
-I was also actually so glad to see how right my intuition was!
+But I was also so glad to see how right my intuition was!

 I wasn’t angry though.
 I saw why it worked on me.
 He made me feel special.
 He made me feel understood.
 He made me feel safe.
 He made me feel important and significant.

 He gave me what I was starving for and unconsciously looking outside of myself for.